Symplectic GARK methods for partitioned Hamiltonian systems: Symplectic GARK schemes -- the general case

 \end{remark}

-With the help of time-reversed symplectic GARK methods one can derive symmetric and symplectic GARK methods: \begin{theorem} Assume that the GARK scheme $\left(\A^{\{\ell,m\}},b^{\{m\}}\right)$ is symplectic.
-If $b^{\{m\}} ={\mathcal P} b^{\{m\}}=\underline{\b}^{\{m\}}$ holds, the GARK scheme defined by applying one step with the GARK scheme, followed by one step with its time-reversed GARK scheme, i.e.,
+With the help of time-reversed symplectic GARK methods one can derive symmetric and symplectic GARK methods: \begin{theorem} Consider a GARK scheme $\left(\mathbf{A}_{\textsc{gark}},\b_{\textsc{gark}}\right)$ that is symplectic and has palindromic weights, $\b^{\{m\}} ={\mathcal P}^{\{m\}} \b^{\{m\}}=\underline{\b}^{\{m\}}$ for all $m$.
+The GARK scheme defined by applying one step with the GARK scheme, followed by one step with its time-reversed GARK scheme, is defined by the Butcher tableau \eqref{eqn:general-Butcher-tableau}